fmtlib/fmt/README.rst

     printf("%.2f\n", 1.23456);

-Matthew Wilson, the author of FastFormat, called this "chevron hell".
-IOStreams doesn't support positional arguments by design.
+Matthew Wilson, the author of FastFormat, called this "chevron hell". iostreams don't support positional arguments by design.

-The good part is that IOStreams supports user-defined types and is safe although error reporting is awkward.
+The good part is that iostreams support user-defined types and are safe although error reporting is awkward.

 Boost Format library
 ~~~~~~~~~~~~~~~~~~~~